AADR Logo

 RESCUE #: 2016-08-11-01

-• Someone home more than not or retired
+• Someone who is home more often than not or is retired

-• Another small adult to senior for him to hang with
+• Another small, adult or senior dog for him to hang with

 ============== Information for All Dogs/Adopters ==============